Frequently Asked Questions

 What should I put for "Recommended department" on the cover sheet?

-The enrollment specialist who processes your submission will look through the content and decide to which evaluator the submission should go.
+The enrollment manager who processes your submission will look through the content and decide to which evaluator the submission should go.
 If you feel that the submission falls under a specific category, i.e. “Business” or “Religion,” feel free to put that category.
 Otherwise, leaving it blank is fine.

 Who evaluates my submission?